cgeyskens/phd/ip-proteomics/docs/notes.md

 Compared raw and log2 intensities from my DIANN run on cluster vs Pedro's run on windows and found that they were indeed different.
 Also the DEGs with simple ttest.
 ###### 01.04.2025
 Setup docker environment for R locally with devcontainers.
-#### TODO:
+###### 08.2025
-- Setup docker environment for R locally with devcontainers.
+V- Setup docker environment for R locally with devcontainers.
-   - cgeyskens/ip-proteomics:v1 created but could not get the right extensions in the container.
+   V- cgeyskens/ip-proteomics:v1 created but could not get the right extensions in the container.
-- Try the analysis with DEP (uses limma), SAM (samr), ROTS (rots) for DEA.
+V- Try the analysis with DEP (uses limma), SAM (samr), ROTS (rots) for DEA.

-- Try out MSstats/MS-DAP in jupyter notebooks.
+V- Try out MSstats/MS-DAP in jupyter notebooks.
 With MSstats there is more support: https://github.com/Vitek-Lab/MSstats/issues/34

 ### Downstream analyses